Nodeclipse/nodeclipse-blog/README.md

 ## Contacts
 Do not hesitate to contact developers.
-Create issue or send [email to dev group](mailto:dev@nodeclipse.org).
+Create issue to appropriate [repository](https://github.com/Nodeclipse/repositories) or send [email to dev group](mailto:dev@nodeclipse.org).
-Or skype me by ID pverest, QQ 908781544.
+Or skype by ID pverest; or QQ 908781544.

 ## For Bloggers and Users of Twitter, Flickr, LinkedIn, Weibo etc.